Sandbox Mode, Free Build, and Wall Building Tips

 When a build starts to feel scattered, try a 15-minute recovery loop: remove about a third of the nonessential clutter, fully finish one anchor room, usually the kitchen or living room, then carry its colors and materials into the next room.
 Repeating finishes across nearby spaces quickly makes the home feel more cohesive and gives you one clear win to build from.

 For fresh ideas, give yourself one small constraint instead of trying to do everything at once: a compact starter home, a cozy rental refresh, or a clean modern family layout.
-Constraints make decisions easier, cut down on overwhelm, and help you finish Sandbox builds instead of endlessly reworking them.
+Constraints make decisions easier, reduce overwhelm, and help you finish Sandbox builds instead of endlessly reworking them.